agateblue/screen-sizer/README.md

 # Features

-- Support both given and custom sizes
+- Support both generic and custom sizes
+- Generate screenshot of visited webpages
-- Each test (URL and dimension)
+- Sharable tests and screenshots (via permalink)
 - Sharable test, via permalink
 - Multilingual (see
 [Available translations](#Available translations) for a list of available languages)
-- Full screen mode
 - Bookmarklet for instant testing when viewing a website
 - Keyboard shortcuts for faster usage
 - Free as in free beer and free speech (licenced under GPLv3)